Sudan Tribune: Plural news and views on Sudan

 Latest Comments & Analysis

 Sudan’s legitimate request for UN assistance.
 Who the opponents are and what their ulterior motives?
-(3-3) 2020-06-26 12:08:29 By: Trayo A. Al Ali Trayo ?
-Keep the focus on: Regardless of any inadvertent diversion punctuates the course of this discussion, it is extremely important for the reader to strickly keep the (...)
+(3-3) 2020-06-26 12:08:29 By: Trayo A. Al Ali Trayo Keep the focus on: Regardless of any inadvertent diversion punctuates the course of this discussion, it is extremely important for the reader to strickly keep the focus (...)

 Together with Sudan 2020-06-25 09:47:05 By Josep Borrell and Heiko Maas Last year, the world watched in admiration as hundreds of thousands of Sudanese women and men took to the streets to peacefully demand change in one of the (...)